How can we help you?

 Choosing who to work with in therapy is a big decision and of course you have questions!
 This is a good thing – questions mean that you are invested in the process.
 We've collected some commonly asked questions here for you to look through.
 If you find that you have other questions or you need more information, just give our counseling office a call and we'll talk through any of your questions or concerns.

-[Justin Pere answering] I have a great deal of experience working with female counselors, both as a colleague and as a client, so I very much believe in males working with female counselors.
+[Justin Pere answering] I personally have a great deal of experience working with female counselors, both as a colleague and as a client, so I very much believe in males working with female counselors.
 Some of my most influential mentors were (and are!) the women I encountered in a therapeutic setting over the years.
-However, I discovered long ago the power of working with a male therapist and have believed in the pairing of men in a therapeutic setting ever since.
+However, I discovered long ago the power that also exists in working with a male therapist, and have believed ever since in helping male therapists to be available to those male clients who wish to try working with their same gender expression in therapy.

 Benefits of a Male Therapist for Men's Therapy

-Additionally, men generally have a much harder time opening up about their problems than women and often find it easier to discuss certain issues with another male.
+Additionally, men generally have a much harder time opening up about their challenges than women do and often find it easier to discuss certain issues with another male-identified person.

 Psychiatric medications are sometimes used along with talk therapy, usually when people are diagnosed with mental disorders such as depression or anxiety.